 You were injured at work and as a result, you’ve needed medical care.
 Maybe you have a fracture, a burn, or recurring pain in your wrist.
 Whatever it is, you had to seek medical care to take care of it.
 To make matters worse, you come to discover that both workers comp and your health insurance are refusing to pay the bill.
 Talk about adding insult to injury!

 Well – there’s good news.
-If the workers compensation insurance company has denied your claim, or is denying payment of a specific medical bill, your health insurance must pay for the bill.
-This includes BlueCross BlueShield (BCBS), MVP, Cigna, Vermont Health Connect, Medicaid and Medicare.
-You just need to make sure that your medical provider has billed your health insurance company, and that your health insurance company has a copy of the workers comp Denial.
+If the workers compensation insurance company has denied your claim or is denying payment of a specific medical bill, your health insurance must pay for the bill.
+This includes BlueCross BlueShield (BCBS), MVP, Cigna, Vermont Health Connect, Medicaid, and Medicare.
+You just need to make sure that your medical provider has billed your health insurance company, and that your health insurance company has a copy of the workers’ compensation denial.

 Here are the steps we recommend in this situation:

 If your whole workers’ comp claim has been denied:

 - Send a copy of the Denial to your health insurance company.